pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 - Cut -- extract a N-dimensional subset of pixels

-- Projection -- aggregate pixel data onto an M-dimensional surface (M &#8804; N).
+- Projection -- aggregate pixel data onto an M-dimensional surface (M &le; N).
 This should support projections onto planes and spherical shells (TBI) and spiral slices (TBI) as well as reorientations.

 - Symmetrization -- enhance signal-to-noise utilizing symmetries within the data